Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: PID-like Continuous Sliding Mode Control

 Consider the class of perturbed second-order systems which can be written, in time domain, as

-The single measurable system state is the output $y(t)$, while $u(t)$ is the control input.
-The disturbance $d(t)$ is assumed to be Lipschitz continuous, meaning $|\mathrm{d}/\mathrm{dt} \, d(t)| \leq L$ while the upper bound $L > 0$ is known.
-Moreover, the control channel $u$ can be subject to an additional (here first-order) actuator dynamics with a unity gain and not negligible time constant $\mu$, thus transforming the original system \eqref{eq:system} into $y(s) = s^{-2} \, \bigl(d(s) + (\mu s + 1)^{-1}u(s) \bigr)$, when written in Laplace domain.
+The single measurable system state is the output $y(t)$, and the available control channel is $u(t)$.
+The matched exogenous disturbance $d(t)$ is assumed to be Lipschitz continuous, meaning $|\mathrm{d}/\mathrm{dt} \, d(t)| \leq L$ while the upper bound $L > 0$ is assumed to be known.
+Moreover, the control channel $u$ can be subject to an additional first-order actuator dynamics with a unity gain and a not-negligible time constant $\mu$.
+In this case, which is also the one analyzed in section \ref{sec:2:sub:3} and studied experimentally in section \ref{sec:4}, the control channel will transform to